krish-vijayan/Skills-Assignment-Back-End/README.md

 # krish-info-REST
-REST API with information about me.
+REST API with information about each group member.